AdobeDocs/commerce-operations.en/help/install/prerequisites/php-settings.md

 php --ini | grep "Loaded Configuration File"
 ```

-{:.bs-callout-info}
+>[!NOTE]
+>
-If you have only one `php.ini` file, make the changes in that file.
+>If you have only one `php.ini` file, make the changes in that file.
 If you have two `php.ini` files, make the changes in *all* files.
 Failure to do so might cause unpredictable performance.

 ### Find OPcache configuration settings